sharetheloveio/sharethelove.io/glance/av-remote.md

 ---
 description: >-
-  This card utilizes the built-in vertical stack lovelace card to create a remote that fires commands from your harmony hub.
+  This card utilizes the built-in glance lovelace card to create a remote that fires commands from your harmony hub.
 ---

 ![](../.gitbook/assets/av-remote.png)